 8. Wonderful Aroma

 Mace spice is also known for its amazing fragrance and a wonderful aroma.
-It adds more taste to your dishes and fills them with an exotic flavor.
+It is used as seasoning to add more taste to your dishes and fills them with an exotic flavor.
 It also contains antioxidants, vitamins, minerals and other essential compounds.

 9. Anti-Inflammatory Properties